Spam (food): Monty Python sketch and email spam

+Continued cultural presence

-Spam is the subject of the "Weird Al" Yankovic song "Spam," which is a parody of the R.E.M. song "Stand."
+Spam is the subject of the "Weird Al" Yankovic song "Spam", which is a parody of the R.E.M. song "Stand".
 Other offshoots of Spam in popular culture include a book of haikus about Spam titled Spam-Ku: Tranquil Reflections on Luncheon Loaf.
 There is also a mock Church of Spam and a Spam Cam, which is a webcam trained on a can of decaying Spam.

+In 2017 the SPAM® brand team launched the boy band ALL4SPAM in the Philippines as part of a new advertisement campaign in the region.

-Spam is referred to in Island of the Sequined Love Nun by Christopher Moore, where SPAM is explained as Shaped Pork Approximating Man, which was used to explain its popularity amongst Pacific Island Cannibals.
+Spam is referred to in Island of the Sequined Love Nun by Christopher Moore, where SPAM is explained as Shaped Pork Approximating Man, which was used to explain its popularity amongst Pacific island cannibals.
+In Top Gear: Polar Special, James May took a can of Spam to the magnetic North Pole and Jeremy Clarkson destroyed it with a shotgun.

-The Pumpkin Spice flavour, introduced in September 2019, has gained the attention of the media and the public.
+Introduced in 2008's Fallout 3 and seen in later entries to the franchise, a common foodstuff item called "Cram", a can of processed meat that serves as a parody of Spam, is used as a health regenerative item.
+The Pumpkin Spice Spam, introduced in September 2019, has gained the attention of the media and the public.

 Spam celebrations

 Spam is celebrated in Austin, Minnesota, home to the Spam Museum.
 The museum tells the history of the Hormel company, the origin of Spam, and its place in world culture.

 Austin is also the location of the final judging in the national Spam recipe competition.
 Competing recipes are collected from winning submissions at the top 40 state fairs in the nation.
 The Spamettes are a quartet from Austin that only sing about Spam in parodies of popular songs.
 They first performed at the first Spam Jam in 1990 and continue to perform at various events.

 Hawaii holds an annual Spam Jam in Waikiki during the last week of April.
-The small town of Shady Cove, Oregon is home to the annual Spam Parade and Festival, with the city allocating US$1,500 for it.
+The small town of Shady Cove, Oregon, is home to the annual Spam Parade and Festival, with the city allocating US$1,500 for it.

-Spamarama was a yearly festival from 1978 to 2007 in Austin, Texas which had a peak attendance of 14,000.
+Spamarama was a yearly festival from 1978 to 2007 in Austin, Texas, which had a peak attendance of 14,000.
 The themed events included a Spam cook-off (to contrast with Texas chili cook-offs) and the Spamalymplics, including a "Spam toss" and a Spamburger (a 12-ounce portion on a bun) eating contest.
 The event returned in 2019.

-On August 8, 2021, L & L Hawaiian Barbecue established "National SPAM® Musubi Day" to celebrate the iconic snack from Hawaii.
+On August 8, 2021, L&L Hawaiian Barbecue established "National SPAM Musubi Day" to celebrate the iconic snack from Hawaii.
 The celebration also happened on August 8, 2022, and has since become an annual celebration.

 Nutritional data

 The ingredients of Spam vary according to variety and market; those of variety "Spam Classic" are pork with ham, salt, water, modified potato starch, sugar, and sodium nitrite.
+Sodium nitrite is a common preservative used in highly processed meat products.
+Excessive consumption has been linked to many health issues.